 Throttling and Power Consumption

 What's even more interesting about the Honor 10's performance with this preview version of GPU Turbo is that we saw no evidence of throttling, despite our tests lasting for more than 30 minutes of gameplay.
 Even the iPhone X tends to overheat and throttle its CPU severely if you play more than one battle on Mobile Legends, which has a real impact on gaming performance.
-You can see this in the chart below, which shows a stable frame rate only until five minutes into the second battle (corresponding to the nine-minute mark on the chart), after which the frame rate goes haywire:
+You can see this in the chart below, which shows a stable frame rate only until five minutes into the second battle, after which the frame rate goes haywire:

 The absence of throttling on the Honor 10 suggests that GPU Turbo may be achieving performance gains without simply pumping up clock speeds and murdering the battery.
 This is corroborated by the chart below, which compares power consumption with GPU Turbo on and off and shows no significant difference between the two modes: